What is carbon capture and storage (CCS)?

 The only way to combat human-caused climate change is to drastically cut emissions and decarbonize immediately.

-Much of the current industry is focused on developing CDR technologies based on the common belief that capturing and storing CO2 from emissions sources only encourages the continued use of fossil fuels.
-To meet the goals of the Paris Agreement, we need a zero-emissions world AND we need to scale up CDR technologies in order to remove “legacy carbon” that is already in the atmosphere from decades of emissions.
+The IPCC reports since 2018 have been crystal clear: to meet the goals of the Paris Agreement, we need a zero-emissions world AND we need massive amounts of CDR.
+CCS can help prevent emissions while we decarbonize globally, and CDR is needed to remove “legacy carbon” that we’ve already put into the atmosphere.
 There is a wide variety of CDR approaches being developed, and frankly we need all of them.
 Basalt weathering is currently being researched in two main ways as a method to remove and store atmospheric carbon dioxide.

 1. Enhanced weathering.

 Part 1 of the long-term carbon cycle is the basis for enhanced rock weathering, which generally involves the crushing of basaltic rocks or the mafic minerals within these rocks (such as olivine) and dispersing the powder either in terrestrial (e.g., agricultural soils) or coastal settings.
 By crushing rocks, reactive mineral surfaces are exposed, and weathering can proceed much faster than it would naturally.
 Because agricultural soils have high CO2 concentrations (and we learned above that elevated CO2 levels accelerates weathering), croplands are being researched as enhanced weathering sites, and there may be co-benefits beyond CO2 drawdown.
-Additionally, lots of waste materials from industrial operations are rich in divalent cations needed for CO2 mineralization, thus there is an active area of research on the subject of repurposing mine tailings for carbon capture and mineralization.
+Enhanced weathering draws down atmospheric CO2, and it enters rivers as bicarbonate, that eventually flows into the oceans where Part 2 proceeds naturally.
+Additionally, lots of waste materials from industrial operations are rich in divalent cations needed for CO2 mineralization, thus there is an active area of research on the subject of repurposing mine tailings for carbon removal and mineralization.
 Because the weathering reactions are being accelerates at the surface Earth, these technologies are often referred to as “ex-situ”.
-Enhanced weathering draws down atmospheric CO2, and it enters rivers as bicarbonate, that eventually flows into the oceans where Part 2 proceeds naturally.
-Because enhanced weathering pulls CO2 out of the atmosphere, it is a method of CDR.
+Ex-situ technologies aren’t limited to enhanced weathering, but rather many researchers have come up with innovative ways to leverage weathering and precipitation reactions to both draw CO2 out of the air to be stored elsewhere, as well as directly precipitate carbonate minerals from atmospheric CO2 for permanent storage.

 2. Mineral Carbonation.

 Unlike enhanced weathering, mineral carbonation of basalts is a carbon storage technology, not a carbon removal.
-This technique involves the injection of CO2 into basaltic rocks in the subsurface (or “in-situ” carbon storage).
-The injected CO2 can be sourced from CDR technologies such as Direct Air Capture (DAC), or from emissions sources.
-Chemical weathering reactions (Part 1) result in the dissolution of basaltic minerals in the subsurface, and cause the subsequent precipitation carbonate minerals (Part 2) underground.
-Mineral carbonation combines Part 1 and Part 2 of the long term carbon cycle, and mineralizes the carbon into a solid form on the order of ~2 years.
-Because the carbon is eventually stored as a mineral (aka “mineralization” or “mineral storage/trapping”), this method of carbon storage is permanent and secure.
-Unlike enhanced weathering, mineral carbonation has been proven to be successful in pilot field studies.
-Additionally, it is less energy intensive, as no crushing and transport of rock powder is needed.
-If scaled, mineral carbonation can serve as a leading carbon storage method.
+It is important to note that a “removal” constitutes drawdown from the atmosphere PLUS permanent storage.
+Some technologies, like enhanced weathering and ex-situ mineralization, both remove and store in one step.
+Other CDR technologies such as Direct Air Capture (DAC), need somewhere to put the CO2 once it’s captured.
+Capturing CO2 from emissions sources also relies on access to storage.
+Mineral carbonation, or in-situ mineralization, is a geologic carbon storage technique where captured CO2 is injected underground into basaltic rocks.
+Chemical weathering (Part 1) dissolves the basaltic minerals in the subsurface, and causes the subsequent precipitation carbonate minerals (Part 2) underground.
+Mineral carbonation combines Part 1 and Part 2 of the long term carbon cycle, and mineralizes the carbon into a solid form.
+Because the carbon is eventually stored as a mineral (aka “mineralization” or “mineral storage/trapping”), this method of carbon storage is durable and secure.
+Mineral carbonation has been proven to be successful in two pilot field studies, and when scaled, mineral carbonation can serve as a leading carbon storage method.

 Photo of the Hellisheiði geothermal power plant in Iceland, where the first CarbFix projects are in operation.
 Photo source: CarbFix.